 - The relevant probationary period (may be included in temporary contracts)

-- Non-competition clause (may be included in executive contracts)
+- Non-competition clause (may be included in executive and senior appointment hires)

 - Intellectual property clause (may be included in contracts where the employee is expected to create intellectual property)